Nekose/ICAP_Crawler/README.md

 Please see requirements.txt

 #### Roadmap
-Future versions will attempts to corrolate possible disease states to IIF pattern.
+Future versions will attempts to correlate possible disease states to IIF pattern.